pomdtr/sunbeam/docs/index.md

     details: Since sunbeam extensions are just scripts, they are easy to write, easy to share, and easy to install.
   - title: UNIX philosophy
     icon: 🐧
-    details: Sunbeams relies on shebangs to run scripts.
+    details: Sunbeam relies on shebangs to run scripts.
 It integrates well with the rest of the UNIX ecosystem.
     link: /developer-guide/guidelines
     linkText: Learn more
 ---